preethitg/Partition_tolerance_NoSQL/personal_project_journal.md

 Creating Peering connection enabled the Master node to talk with all the Slave nodes.

-rs.status() from Primary node, mongo_4 and mongo_5 showed all the nodes as reachable and healthy. db.personal_proj.find() from mongo_4 showed the new record for "Anitha" along with "Preethi" and became consistent with the Primary node.
+rs.status() from Primary node, mongo_4 and mongo_5 showed all the nodes as reachable and healthy. db.personal_proj_demo.find() from mongo_4 showed the new record for "Anitha" along with "Preethi" and became consistent with the Primary node.
 Thus, under network partition, nodes unreachable to Primary node shows stale data.
 After partition recovery, the unreachable nodes becomes eventually consistent and shows the updated data.

 **Mongo DB Design Diagram**